Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow: Adjustable ACOPF with uncertain renewable generation and load demands

 Compounding the difficulties posed by the power flow non-linearities, rapidly increasing quantities of wind and solar generation are introducing significant amounts of power injection uncertainties into electric grids.
-To address these uncertainties, researchers have studied a wide range of stochastic and robust OPF problems, many of which use the DC power flow approximation.
-(See, e.g.,~\citep{vrakopoulou2013} and \citep{ChanceBienstock} for several relevant examples).
+To address these uncertainties, researchers have studied a wide range of stochastic and robust OPF problems~\cite{pscc2022survey}, many of which use the DC power flow approximation; see, e.g.,~\cite{vrakopoulou2013,ChanceBienstock} for several relevant examples.
 This linear power flow representation permits the application of stochastic and robust optimization techniques developed for linear programs.
-Alternative approaches replace the AC power flow equations with other more sophisticated approximations, such as the work in \citep{chaos1} and \citep{roald2018}, or convex relaxations, such as the work in \citep{venzke2017}.
+Alternative approaches replace the AC power flow equations with other more sophisticated approximations, such as the work in \cite{chaos1} and \cite{roald2018}, or convex relaxations, such as the work in \cite{venzke2017}.
 Such approaches can provide useful solutions in many contexts, particularly when the approximations are iteratively updated or adaptively adjusted.
 However, the quality guarantees from these approaches are provided with respect to the approximation or convex relaxation as opposed to the original non-convex ACOPF problem.
-Thus, the resulting solutions may lead to unacceptable constraint violations during operation in the physical system.
+Since power flow approximations and relaxations can introduce substantial errors relative to the non-linear AC power flow equations~\cite{purchala2005,cdc2016,baker2020}, the resulting solutions may lead to unacceptable constraint violations during operation in the physical system.